SamSamhuns/manp/README.md

 The program requires compilation and running of certain files and script before others which is handled by the `Makefile`.

 1. The `text_to_raw_string.cpp` and `raw_string_to_text.cpp` modules are compiled before main.
-The `text_to_raw_string.cpp` converts all the txt files inside the `manp/data/` folder to raw string literal txt files with extra `CPP_MAP_KEY_VALUE_DELIM` and `CPP_MAP_MODULE_DELIM` (defined in `common.h`) delimiters for creating C++ maps.
+The `text_to_raw_string.cpp` converts all the `.txt` files inside the `manp/data/` folder to raw string literal txt files padded with extra `CPP_MAP_KEY_VALUE_DELIM` and `CPP_MAP_MODULE_DELIM` (defined in `common.h`) delimiters for creating C++ maps.

-2. After this, the `combine_headers.sh` will iterate through the `manp/data/` folder and create `combined_txt_include.h` header file that includes all the `txt` raw string literal files.
+2. After this, the `combine_headers.sh` will iterate through the `manp/data/` folder and create `combined_txt_include.h` that includes all the `txt` raw string literal files in one header file.

-3. The `generate_modules_list.sh` will then iterate through the `manp/data/` folder again and create a `module_list.txt` raw string literal txt file containing list of all available modules that will be used for the SpellingCorrector and prediction function.
+3. The `generate_modules_list.sh` will then iterate through the `manp/data/modules` folder again and create a `modules_list.txt` raw string literal txt file containing list of all available modules that will be used for the SpellingCorrector and prediction function.

+3. The `generate_functions_list.sh` will also iterate through the `manp/data/std_functions` folder again and create a `functions_list.txt` raw string literal txt file containing list of all available std lib functions that will be used for the SpellingCorrector and prediction function.

-4. The `main.cpp` function will finally be compiled and `manp` will be available for execution.
+4. The `main.cpp` function will finally be compiled along with `SpellingCorrector.cpp` and `manp` will be available for execution.

-5. Once the `manp` is added to the `PATH` var one way or another, it can be used as `manp urllib`.
+5. Once the `manp` is added to the `PATH` var one way or another, it can be used as `manp abs`.

 ## Developer instructions

-To add documentation for other Python modules and functions, a txt file with the name of the module or function in question should be added to the `manp/data/` folder and the project should be recompiled.
+-   To add documentation for other Python modules, a txt file with the name of the module in question should be added to the `manp/data/modules` folder and the project should be recompiled.

+-   To add function documentations, txt files with the name of the function in question should be similarly added to `manp/data/std_functions` folder and the project be recompiled.

-To change the `.txt` documentation files inside `manp/data/` back to normal text format, run `./raw_string_to_text data`.
+-   To change the `.txt` documentation files inside `manp/data/` back to normal text format, run `./raw_string_to_text data`.

 ### Contributions